sourcegraph/handbook/content/communication/style_guide.md

 ### Instructions, references, and citations

-- Use bold when referring to buttons
+- Use bold when referring to buttons.

     >  Click **Add user**.

 - In documentation, use bold and a symbol, such as a bracket (> ), to display menu option selections or sequences of user interface clicks.
 For example, **File > Print** indicates that a user selects the Print option from the File menu.
-- Never highlight a sentence in boldface text.
+- Never highlight a sentence in boldface font.
 - Never directly reference the item (button, menu), just reference the label.
 - Match the actual case of the UI text in other products even if it violates our style guide.